phpseclib/phpseclib.github.io/versioned_docs/version-4.0/publickeys/ec.md

     'valid signature' :
     'invalid signature';
 ```
 The signatures generated are _not_ deterministic, as discussed in [RFC6979](https://tools.ietf.org/html/rfc6979).
-Such determinism is chiefly of benefit when a [CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) is _not_ available and with PHP there is one that's available.
+Such determinism is chiefly of benefit when a [CSPRNG](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator) is _not_ available and with PHP there is one that's available, exposed via `random_bytes()`.

+Note that this applies to ECDSA only.
+EdDSA signatures (Ed25519, Ed448) are deterministic by design (see [RFC8032 § 8.2 Randomness Considerations](https://datatracker.ietf.org/doc/html/rfc8032#section-8.2)); the same `(message, key)` pair always produces the same signature.

 Signatures have two components - **r** and **s**.
 How these two components are combined to a single string depends on the signature format being employed.